Dengkuat/GitAdvanced/readme.md

-so when we checkout git checkout new-branch-from-detached then the head gets detached and now points directly to a commit
+so when we checkout git checkout new-branch-from-detached then the head gets detached and now points directly to a commit DENGKUAT@MacBookPro GitAdvanced % git checkout -b my-new-branch Switched to a new branch 'my-new-branch'

+although we can reattach head back to the main branch so it points to latest commits and main branch DENGKUAT@MacBookPro GitAdvanced % git checkout main Switched to branch 'main'
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits) DENGKUAT@MacBookPro GitAdvanced %
 ```